 Somehow the Earth’s atmosphere changed so suddenly that thousands died and almost every survivor has left and taken up residence on large satellites circling Jupiter’s moon IO.
 (Don’t repeat my first mistake by taking the first letter as he Arabic numeral for “one.”)
-A few have found sanctuary on mountaintops where pockets of air make it possible to live.
+A few earthlings have found sanctuary on mountaintops where pockets of air make it possible to live.
 Sam (Margaret Qualley), along with her famous father, scientist Dr. Walden, lives in such an area where she keeps meticulous notes on experiments with bees and plants.
 The two have refused to join the exodus because they believe that the Earth can heal itself, once the polluting human masses have gone.
 She keeps in constant touch via email with her boyfriend Elon, who keeps urging her to take one of the shuttles to rejoin him.
 His pleas become more urgent when he informs her that a crew is being assembled for an expedition to settle a planet a few light years away—and also that the last Exodus ship will be leaving Earth soon.
 In between her experiments Sam don’s her oxygen mask to descend via her ATV into a nearby city to pick up canned supplies.
 Visibility is curtailed by the toxic fog thicker than anything London had hitherto experienced.

-Sam’s quiet world is upended when a hot air balloon descends and outsteps Micah (Anthony Mackie), asking to see Dr. Walden.
-Sam is war of him at first, but slowly warms up to him.
+Sam’s quiet world is upended when a hot air balloon descends and out steps Micah (Anthony Mackie), asking to see Dr. Walden.
+Sam is wary of him at first, but slowly warms up to newcomer.
 She keeps telling him that her father is away on a mission, and he says he will wait.
 As the two talk, quoting poetry and Sam expressing her deep interest in Greek mythology—the film’s title is the name of the wife of Jupiter—we see a restrained passion developing.
 However, each dare not put too much trust in the other because each is holding back a secret.
 What happens when Micah reveals why he has really come to their laboratory and where Dr. Walden really is makes for a suspenseful climax—especially when disaster overtakes Sam’s experiments and a deadline for the last Exodus flight looms.

 Although the film probably adds little to the cause of Environmentalism, it does provide another opportunity to talk about the issue and the way that post-apocalyptism is treated in film.
 In the two classic films already mentioned the destruction of the planet is human-made in the 1936 film (unremitting warfare) and accidental in the 1951 version (collision with an on-coming planet).
 In most films humans strive to prevent the apocalypse, as Bruce Willis’s character does in Armageddon (1998) or Arnold Schwarzenegger’s cop in End of Days (1999).